LanyK/TheAngerGames/README.md

-# TheAngerGames
+# The Anger Games

-LMU / Informatics / Affective Computing (2019/2020): Anger as a gameplay element
+TODO